SuyashLakhotia/RottenTomatoesCNN/README.md

 - `embedding_size`: The dimensionality of the embeddings (lower-dimensional vector representations of the vocabulary indices).
 - `filter_sizes`: The number of words the convolutional filters should cover.
 For example, `[3, 4, 5]` will create filters that slide over 3, 4 and 5 words respectively.
 - `num_filters`: The number of filters per filter size.
 - `dropout_keep_prob`: Probability of keeping a neuron in the dropout layer.
+Default is 0.5.
 - `l2_reg_lambda`: L2 regularization term.
 Default is 0.

-> **NOTE:** Does not include other training parameters like learning rate, batch size etc.

 ### Model Performance